sidramesh2018/calc/README.md

 `manage.py` script has been modified to run itself in a Docker container if it detects that Django isn't installed.

+### Debugging Python
+CALC's `requirements-dev.txt` file will install [`ipdb`](https://pypi.python.org/pypi/ipdb).

+To drop into an interactive debugging section, add `import ipdb; ipdb.set_trace()` on the line above the point you want to start your debugging session.
+Then run Docker using the `service-ports` option: `docker-compose run --service-ports app`.
+Your interactive debugging session should start in your terminal when you reload the page.

+Here's a [handy list](https://www.safaribooksonline.com/blog/2014/11/18/intro-python-debugger/) of `ipdb` commands.

+If you prefer a different debugger, you can add it to your local `requirements-dev.txt`.
+Build the Docker containers again and then run the `--service-ports` command listed above.

 ### Updating the containers

 All the project's dependencies, such as those mentioned in `requirements.txt`,